dylankleinman/DylanKleinmanWebsite_v2/README.md

 Dylan Kleinman Website

 React single page application displaying abilities and work of Dylan Kleinman.
+Please note there are many old/deprecated packages used in this repo.

-This website is live: https://dylankleinman.com
+This website is live: https://dylankleinman.vercel.app/

 # Technologies used